Ketogenic diet banner

 How does the diet work?

-Usually the body uses glucose (a form of sugar) from carbohydrates (found in foods like sugar, bread or pasta) for its energy source.
-Chemicals called ketones are made when the body uses fat for energy (this is called ‘ketosis’).
+Usually the body uses glucose (a form of sugar) from carbohydrates, found in foods like sugar, bread or pasta, for its energy source.
+Chemicals called ketones are made when the body uses fat for energy - this is called ketosis.
 With the ketogenic diet, the body mostly uses ketones instead of glucose for its energy source.
-Research has shown that a particular fatty acid, decanoic acid, may be involved in the way the diet works.

 Who is the diet suitable for?

-The diet may not work for everyone but is suitable for many different seizure types and epilepsy syndromes.
-If you or your child has severe feeding problems, or has a condition where a high fat diet would cause problems, the diet may not be suitable.
+If you, or your child, has severe feeding problems, or has a condition where a high fat diet would cause problems, the diet may not be suitable.

-The ketogenic diet can be adapted to all ethnic diets, as well as for people who are allergic to dairy products.
+The ketogenic diet can be adapted to diets from all different cultures, as well as for people with allergies or those on modified texture diets.
 The dietitian will calculate the diet and try to include foods you or your child likes.
+The diet can be used in children and adults of any age, although infants need close monitoring.

 What sort of food is eaten on the diet?

-Classical diet
+Classical ketogenic diet

-In this diet most of the fat comes from cream, butter, oil and other naturally fatty foods.
+In this diet, most of the fat comes from cream, butter, oil, and other naturally fatty foods.
 The classical diet includes very little carbohydrate and protein.
 Each meal includes a strictly measured ratio of fat to carbohydrate and protein.

-Medium chain triglyceride (MCT) diet
+Medium chain triglyceride (MCT) ketogenic diet

 MCTs are certain types of fat.
 This diet allows for more carbohydrates, so may offer more variety.
 It includes some fat from naturally fatty foods, as well as some fat from a supplement of MCT oil or emulsion.
 This can be mixed into food or milk and is only available on prescription.
+Unlike the classical diet’s strict ratio of fats to carbohydrate and protein, the MCT diet is calculated by the percentage of energy (calories) provided by these particular types of fat.

 Modified Atkins diet and modified ketogenic diet